Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Connections with Demazure modules and Affine Deligne-Lusztig varieties

-We will first prove that the intersections of Iwahori orbits and $U^-$ orbits in the affine Grassamnnian are equi-dimensional, and give an explicit dimension formula.
+In this section we will first prove that the intersections of Iwahori orbits and $U^-$ orbits in the affine Grassamnnian are equi-dimensional, and give an explicit dimension formula, by adopting methods developed in \cite{MV}.
+Combining with Theorem 11.7 in \cite{Sch}, we prove that the numbers of Iwahori MV cycles in the intersections of Iwahori orbits and $U^-$ orbits in $Gr$ are equal to the corresponding weight multiplicities in the Demazure modules for the Langlands dual group.
 Then we will proceed to discuss some dimension bounds for the intersections of Iwahori orbits and $U^-$ orbits in the affine flag variety.